Succession season four guarantees the show’s place in the history of television

 Matthew Macfadyen’s performance as Tom Wambsgans is one of the best ever committed to screen, and the standout in a show of uniformly superb acting

 At the end of the third season, WayStar Royco CEO and family patriarch Logan (Brian Cox) had just, in the show’s own parlance, screwed his kids.
-As the concluding chapter of this tetralogy picks up, Kendall (Jeremy Strong), Roman (Kieran Culkin) and, newly semi-single, Shiv are teaming up on a new venture.
-But will the lure of return-screwing dad prove too strong?
+As the concluding chapter of this tetralogy picks up, Kendall (Jeremy Strong), Roman (Kieran Culkin) and the newly semi-single Shiv are teaming up on a new venture.
+But will the lure of screwing their dad in return prove too strong?
 And what game is Tom playing, exiled in New York to a lonely life where he does his father-in-law’s bidding, cavorts with cousin Greg (Nicholas Braun) as “the disgusting brothers”, and watches as Mondale forgets the scent of his wife?

 All this marks the moment that the show’s creator, Jesse Armstrong, has been building towards.
-With its dynastic troubles and intense, almost lyrical, dialogue, Succession is often tritely observed as a sort-of modern-day Shakespearean drama, and we are now in the final act of King Lear.
+With its dynastic troubles and intense, almost lyrical dialogue, Succession is often tritely observed as a sort of modern-day Shakespearean drama, and we are now in the final act of King Lear.
 Except, of course, Logan is a remorseless force of nature.
 “I’m not gonna sit like a c***,” he seethes over a deal with Nan Pierce (Cherry Jones), “waiting for that old crone.”
-From this central, malevolent energy, the Roy children rotate like untethered satellites: Kendall still searching for meaning (“I need something super f***ing absorbing in my life”) and Roman for purpose (Clickbait,” he says of a business idea, “but for, like, smart people”).
+Around this central, malevolent energy, the Roy children rotate like untethered satellites: Kendall still searching for meaning (“I need something super f***ing absorbing in my life”) and Roman for purpose (”Clickbait,” he says of a business idea, “but for, like, smart people”).

 Macfadyen’s performance as Tom Wambsgans is, for my money, one of the best ever committed to television, and the standout in a show of uniformly superb acting.
-Bitter and brittle, the braggadocio quickly gives way to something broken.
+He’s bitter and brittle, his braggadocio quickly giving way to something broken.
 It is the dramatic heart of the show: while Strong and Culkin spit vulgar corporate aphorisms like Howard Stern reading LinkedIn posts, Macfadyen and Snook provide the necessary emotional counterbalance.
-Add to that the perfectly pitched comedy of Braun and Alan Ruck’s eldest brother Connor (yes, he’s still running for president, and polling at one per cent) and the ensemble moves like a well-oiled Bentley.
+Add to that the perfectly pitched comedy of Braun and Alan Ruck’s eldest brother Connor (yes, he’s still running for president, and polling at 1 per cent) and the ensemble moves like a well-oiled Bentley.

 And with this injection of interpersonal empathy, Succession manages to guarantee its place in the history of television.
 You can keep your zombies, your football managers, your deadly hotel resorts: Succession is back and, like its protagonists, is up for the fight of reclaiming its crown as the best thing on TV.
 And if the Roy saga thus far has taught us one thing, it’s that we shouldn’t bet against a winner.